fermyon/developer/deploy/README.md

 # Deployments

-The [Developer](https://developer.fermyon.com) website is deployed via the [deploy.yaml](../.github/workflows/deploy.yml) GitHub workflow.
+The [Developer](https://developer.fermyon.com) website is deployed via the [deploy.yml](../.github/workflows/deploy.yml) GitHub workflow.

+## Publishing

+In advance of deployment, the Spin app for this website is [published]((../.github/workflows/publish.yml)) to an OCI registry.

+In the case of publishing from the `main` branch, both a mutable tag and an immutable tag is pushed: `latest` and `main-<commit sha>` respectively.

 ## Auto Deploys